Azure/actions/docs/Testing-GitHub-Actions.md

 - Each job should test action for different customer scenarios.
 - For master branch build the code and test the build action ( As master branch does not contain the supporting modules checked-in)
 - Jobs should be executed conditionally depending on the branch where code got pushed.
-- The secrets used in this workflow should be managed using [secret variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).
-PR updating this workflow should be carefully reviewed for any malicious updates on secrets.
+- **The secrets used in this workflow should be managed using [secret variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).**
 - This workflow needs to be updated to cover the newly added features / fixes.
 Update is nothing but adding the action with appropriate inputs covering newly added changes.
+- PR reviewer's check list:
+  - Secret logging / Updates: PR updating test workflows should be carefully reviewed for any malicious updates on secrets.
+  - Code coverage: Review the code coverage result posted against PR.
+It should meet the code coverage bar.

 ## Open items

-1. How to ensure template YAML update is available to other actions?
+1. YAML running Unit tests / Functional test got updated in template repo, how we ensure the update is available to other actions repos?
-2. How to run unit tests and functional tests during development in VS Code/ VS IDE or from the command line?
+2. A. Dev box scenario ( Inner dev loop ) -  How to run unit tests using VS Code / VS IDE

         To start with scoped down for node JS based actions provide the guidance.

+   B. Functional tests what is our recommendation to run these from dev box

 3. How to author tests ?